Skip to main content

 Testing Summary

 Testing helps assess the progress and success of individual students and the school as a whole, and to identify specific problems.
-Some tests are mandated by the state of California, others by LAUSD.
-The NAEP is a federal assessment.

 List of Tests